omniminds-ai/desktop/PRIVACY.md

 Please note that since we record keyboard actions, any personal information you type during a recording session may be captured.
 We provide tools to help you review and remove such information before submission.

 We do NOT intentionally collect:
-- System-level personal information
 - Account credentials
 - Cryptocurrency wallet private keys or other sensitive wallet data
 - Hardware IDs (HWID)
 - Computer names
+- MAC addresses
-- System identifiers
+- IP addresses
+- Device serial numbers
+- User account names
-- Any other machine-identifying metadata
+- Any other machine or user-identifying metadata beyond the basic system information listed above

 You maintain full control over your recordings:
 - You can review all recordings before submission